SlyDevil/MaxSquadsAdjustment/README.md

 # MaxSquadsAdjustment
 Sets max squad size to 14 and reworks Master of Maneuver

+Unforunately the setting in toybox only increases the max squad size to 14 for armies, but it doesn't increase the max squads that can be fielded in tactical combats.
+This mod increases the latter to 14, and adjusts base size and MoM to reach 14 on the world map.

 Starting squad number for armies is 4 instead of default 3.

 Master of Maneuver is changed from 1 bonus squad to 3 for the first 3 tiers.